 Matt joined Miller Sturt Kenyon in December 2003.
-Matt is qualified as a European Patent Attorney, a UK Chartered Patent Attorney and a European Trade Mark Attorney.
+Matt is qualified as a European Patent Attorney and a UK Chartered Patent Attorney.

 Matt is principally responsible for the prosecution of European, British and PCT patent applications.
 Matt is also experienced in representing clients at oral proceedings at the European Patent Office, whether in examination or opposition.
 His practice covers a wide range of technology, but particular areas of expertise include display technology, ink jet printer technology and wireless communication devices.